 Meningitis Misdiagnosis Leads to Permanent Brain Injury–Ava’s Story

-Posted by Howard Janet on Sep 28, 2015 in Medical Malpractice
+Posted by Howard Janet on September 28, 2015 in Medical Malpractice Blog Posts

 Ava* was an intelligent, adventurous young woman with a bright future ahead of her.
 After college, she taught English in Japan, then returned home to earn two master’s degrees before landing her dream job as a senior marketing manager.
 Because her meningitis was diagnosed as “swimmer’s ear”, she can’t work and needs 24-hour care.

 It began when she developed what she thought was just a bad cold.
 She stayed home and took over-the-counter cold medicine, but it got worse.
 She had ringing in her ears, fluid draining out of one ear, and was starting to not hear very well.
 Her mom, Jill*, took her to the Emergency Room.

 By then, Ava had a severe headache, chills, dizziness, fluctuating fever, nausea, and vomiting.
 The pain in her ear was excruciating, and she was so weak she required a wheelchair at the hospital.
 She obviously was a very sick woman.

 For an unknown reason, the ER doctor sent Ava to the children’s department, where she was examined by a pediatrician.
 He looked inside her ear using a child-sized scope, took a rote and spotty medical history, and – within 16 minutes – diagnosed her with “swimmer’s ear.”